-- View your ID card - See what's covered by your plan, including important plan documents - Track your plan balances, such as your deductible and out-of-pocket maximum - View your claims and explanations of benefits (EOBs) - Look up prices for prescriptions and how they're covered by your plan - Look up providers and pharmacies in your network - Access wellness tools and support - Pay your premium
+- View your ID card - See what's covered by your plan, including important plan documents - Track your plan balances, such as your deductible and out-of-pocket maximum - View your claims and explanations of benefits (EOBs) - Look up prices for prescription drugs and how they're covered by your plan - Look up providers and pharmacies in your network - Access wellness tools and support - Pay your premium

 Important Notice: This plan is an Exclusive Provider Organization (EPO) plan.
-EPO plans cover health care services only when provided by a doctor or facility who participates in the network.
-If you receive services from a non-network doctor or other health care provider, you will have to pay all of the costs for the services, except that emergency services must be covered regardless of whether they are delivered by a participating provider.
+EPO plans cover health care services only when provided by a provider who participates in the network.
+If you receive services from a non-network provider, you will have to pay all of the costs for the services, except that emergency services must be covered regardless of whether they are delivered by a network provider.

-© 2021 Medica
+© 2022 Medica